Financial Aid Frequently Asked Questions

 Maximum annual Subsidized limit:

 Federal PLUS Loan is a non need based loan borrowed by the parent on behalf of the student.
 The yearly loan limit is equal to the cost of attendance less any other financial aid.
 Repayment generally begins 60 days after the final disbursement for the loan period.
-Parents may apply on the Federal Student Loan website (new window).
+Parents may apply for Government Student Loans.

 Federal Work Study Program is based on financial need.
 Students work on the BCTC campus in various areas.
 Students receive a bi-weekly paycheck.
 Federal Work Student is a great source for networking and training.